Project description

 Road closures and traffic management

-There will be works nearby linked to our project, which will mean short-term road lane closures and traffic signals.
-We wanted to make you aware of them as delays are likely.
+There will be works nearby linked to our project which will mean short term road lane closures and traffic signals.
+I wanted to make you aware of them as delays are likely:

 Footpath closures

 The following footpaths will be impacted by our overhead line works between August and September.
-They will be temporarily closed in the interest of user safety while overhead work takes place.
-We’ll update this page with exact dates and a map nearer the time.
+They will be temporarily closed in the interest of user safety whilst overhead work takes place.

 - Bridleway Little Horsted 10b